ricardocarva/TrendCrash/README.md

 #### Road Conditions Dataset 🛣️

 The dataset was obtained from the Bureau of Transportation Statistics.
-The dataset provides data on road conditions using the International Roughness Index (IRI) for all states, spanning from 1994 to 2020.The metric is a score that describes how much total vertical movement a standard passenger vehicle would experience if driven over a segment of the road.
+The dataset provides data on road conditions using the International Roughness Index (IRI) for all states, spanning from 1994 to 2020.
+The metric is a score that describes how much total vertical movement a standard passenger vehicle would experience if driven over a segment of the road.
 The higher the IRI value, the worse the quality of the pavement.

 #### COVID-19 Dataset 😷